Gerenuk/Algebrant/README.md

 * Clifford algebra
 * Clifford algebra matrix representations

-Meant to be small and structured enough to be extendable.
+Meant to be small and structured enough to be extensible.

 # Installation

-Currently, clone from Git and include the `src/` directory in PYTHONPATH.
+Currently, clone from Git and include the `src/` directory in PYTHONPATH or with `sys.path.append(..)`.

 Required libraries: